 Daily vlogs: Show your viewers what a day in your life looks like

 Travel vlogs: Show famous travel destinations through your lens.
-You can also share travel tips, your favorite local restaurants, and lessons you learned from your recent trip
+You can also share travel tips, your favorite local restaurants, and lessons you learned from your recent trip. or collab with other travel websites or content creators.

 Tech vlogs: Post how-to or setup videos about different tech products or apps